torhovland/torhovland.github.io/_posts/2017-04-22-stop-overusing-interfaces.md

 So what's actually the problem?
 Well, the thing is that all classes already expose interfaces to begin with.
 The set of all non-private class members is an interface.
 If you decide to create an `interface IFoo` definition that matches the public members of `Foo`, you will simply have duplicated the interface of `Foo` and added no real abstraction and zero value.
 Browsing code like this is no fun whenever you go to a definition, expecting to get to a class implementation, and just ending up in an interface, where you need to do another step to go to the implementation.

-But I need this interfaces to make Dependecy Injection work, I hear you say.
+But I need this interfaces to make Dependency Injection work, I hear you say.
 No, you don't.
 Let me demonstrate.
 Let's say you have a method that needs to call a domain object in order to create an order:

 ```c#
 public async Task<IActionResult> Order()